disguise-one/python-plugin/README.md

-# python-plugin
+# designer-plugin

-A small Python library which publishes the DNS-SD service for a plugin.
+A Python library for creating and managing plugins for Disguise Designer.
+This library provides:
+- DNS-SD service publishing for plugin discovery
+- Remote Python execution on Designer instances
+- Multiple execution patterns (Client SDK, Function SDK)

 ## Installation